FirelyTeam/firely-docs/fhirnetapi/parsing/itypedelement.rst

 Notice that the ``provider`` parameter is used to pass in type information structured by the ``IStructureDefinitionSummaryProvider`` interface.
 Currently, the API supplies two implementations of this interface:

 * The ``PocoStructureDefinitionSummaryProvider``, which obtains type information from pre-compiled POCO classes.
 This is very similar to calling ``ToTypedElement()`` on a POCO, but this method does not require the caller to have data present in POCOs.
 * The ``StructureDefinitionSummaryProvider``, which obtains type information from ``StructureDefinitions`` provided with the core specification and additional Implementation Guides and packages.
 The constructor for this provider needs a reference to an ``IResourceResolver``, which is the subsystem used to get access to FHIR's metadata resources (like ``StructureDefinition``).
-See :ref:`specification-sources` for more information about ``IResourceResolver``..
+See :ref:`specification-sources` for more information about ``IResourceResolver``.

 This is a complete example showing how to turn the ``patientNode`` from the last section into a ``ITypedElement`` by using external metadata providers: